Fort Charles (Jamaica): Scenery

 Fort Charles was built in the shape of a ship.
 According to Don Philpott, the fort is very well preserved with its rows of semi-circular gun ports.
 Along every other row of the outer wall of the fort are cannons lined adjacently.
-According to Amitabh Sharma, “The red-bricked asymmetrical fortification once stood guard, warding off intruders and intimidating them with a battery of high calibre guns that were strategically mounted in the periphery”.
+Amitabh Sharma described the fort for the Jamaica Gleaner as a “red-bricked asymmetrical fortification [that] once stood guard, warding off intruders and intimidating them with a battery of high calibre guns that were strategically mounted in the periphery”.

 The Fort today

 Today, Fort Charles is still standing tall.
 After the numerous hurricanes and earthquakes, the fort did undergo some natural changes.
 The set up of the lined cannons on the outside wall is fairly the same.
 The only thing that differs from before the earthquake in 1692 is that there is now a museum located inside of the fort.